 Professional opinion: Every DUI case is different and defense lawyers are trained and experienced in analyzing the legal facts and issues of this charge.
 Factors such as your metabolism can also affect the outcome of a chemical test.
 A lawyer can assess the quality and weight of the evidence against you and plan the appropriate defense strategy for you.

 Knowledge of court procedures: Trial practice involves complex procedures which can be confusing for non-lawyers or minors.
 An attorney’s skills in trial technique can remove the confusion and hassles of learning court procedure and boost your chances of obtaining a favorable outcome.

 Plea bargaining: When you are interested in entering a plea bargain where you will plead to a lower offense such as ‘wet reckless’ or reckless driving involving alcohol, it is best to have an attorney negotiate on your behalf.

-Contact the Attorney Referral Service of the San Fernando Valley Bar Association for a referral to an experienced DUI defense attorney that will help you prepare your defense for the best possible outcome.
+Contact the Attorney Referral Service of the San Fernando Valley Bar Association for a referral to an experienced DUI defense attorney in Los Angeles that will help you prepare your defense for the best possible outcome.
 A referral from the ARS is fast, easy and convenient.
 The attorneys referred by the ARS are local, reputable, well established, and ready to fight for you.